datastaxdevs/workshop-graphql-netflix/README.md

 ```

 You'll notice the familiar GraphQL query "getAllGenres" we used previously in the playground.
 It's been modified a bit to utilize pagination.
+When building the GraphQL query, we pass the desired page size and state to the GraphQL API:

 ```javascript
 options: {